-- Students in 11th and 12th grades must be enrolled in Academy for at least one semester and must maintain a cumulative GPA of 3.5 are eligible for membership. - Students must have completed a minimum number of community service hours to apply for membership - Class of 2023 and Class of 2024 50 hours - Class of 2025 and beyond 75 hours - Students are evaluated based on service, character, citizenship and leadership according to the guidelines stated in the NHS Handbook. - Students shall be accepted by a majority vote of the faculty council based on the NHS criteria. - Students who have already been inducted into the NHS at a previous school will automatically be enrolled in Academy's chapter. - Students must maintain a minimum GPA and adhere to the guidelines or risk removal from NHS.
+- Students in 11th and 12th grades must be enrolled in Academy for at least one semester and must maintain a cumulative GPA of 3.5 to be eligible for membership. - Students must have completed 75 community service hours to apply for membership - Students are evaluated based on service, character, citizenship and leadership according to the guidelines stated in the NHS Handbook. - Students shall be accepted by a majority vote of the faculty council based on the NHS criteria. - Students who have already been inducted into the NHS at a previous school will automatically be enrolled in Academy's chapter. - Students must maintain a minimum GPA and adhere to the guidelines or risk removal from NHS.